-ADVANCED COURSES FOR THE SUBSEQUENT YEARS CLIT2003 Modern drama in comparative perspective (6 credits) This course examines the development of modern drama from the late 19th century to the postwar period, in a comparative perspective which includes modern dramatic texts from European as well as Chinese contexts.
+CLIT2003 Modern drama in comparative perspective (6 credits) This course examines the development of modern drama from the late 19th century to the postwar period, in a comparative perspective which includes modern dramatic texts from European as well as Chinese contexts.
 While taking a textual approach to some significant dramatic works, the course will contextualize them within the larger background of intellectual history, examining concepts like individualism, modernism and postmodernism.
 Dramatic texts will also be related to theories such as Brecht's distancing effect and the critique of identification, Beckett's theatre of the absurd and the emergence of post-dramatic theatre, paying renewed attention to the question of performance.
 The theatre will be considered as a framework for the interaction between individuals and society and the institutionalization of a form of public space.
-Note: This is a survey course which students can take in the second, third, or fourth year.
 Assessment: 100% coursework.

-CLIT2007 Film culture I (6 credits) This course is designed to explore global cinema by focusing on key genres, directors, and movements that emerged after World War II.
+CLIT2007 Film culture I (6 credits)

+This course is designed to explore global cinema by focusing on key genres, directors, and movements that emerged after World War II.
 It surveys some of the major developments in international film since 1945.
 It explores a variety of film types from popular genre films to art films, from realist drama to modernist experimentation, produced under a variety of conditions in order to provide students with an understanding of the relationship between film culture and issues of national identity, ethnicity, class, race, gender and sexual orientation.
 Students are expected to sharpen their critical and analytical abilities through the close analysis of individual films.
-Note: This is a survey course which students can take in the second, third, or fourth year.

 Assessment: 100% coursework.

-CLIT2008 Film culture II (6 credits) The 20th century was celebrated for achievements in technological progress, rapid urbanization, and massive production.
+CLIT2008 Film culture II (capstone experience) (6 credits) The 20th century was celebrated for achievements in technological progress, rapid urbanization, and massive production.
 It was remembered also for the world wars, several holocausts, deracination, impoverishment, and domestic violence that terminated the promises of utopia, the reign of reason, and the prospect of infinite progress.
 The series of unprecedented traumas reported in media and written about in testimonials and memoirs have motivated filmmakers to turn cinema into a medium of popular cultural memory.
 Films become innovative and reflexive in their search for forms to represent the traumatic experiences of modernity, to mediate the past and the present/future, and to find meanings in the embodied memories of their subjects.
 This course will explore the representation and representability of trauma and memory on film.
 Acclaimed postwar French films together with notable Chinese-language films will be examined along with more recent European and American titles in a transcultural inquiry.
 Students will gain an understanding of the forms of film that convey and complicate trauma, pain, mourning, testimony and forgetting.
 Close study of notable films will attend to their auditory-visual, narrative, and cultural dimensions, to examine a transnational film culture that has brought to light the complexities of modernity and remembering.
 Prerequisite: CLIT1008 or CLIT2007 or CLIT2025 or CLIT2061 or CLIT2065 or CLIT2074 or CLIT2084.